pimentel/bears_iplant/README.md

 In the wild, a sleuth is a pack of bears.
 In the context of RNA-Seq, a sleuth is a pack of kallisto.
 The job of sleuth is to perform aggregate analysis of many related samples at once.
-Currently, the main role of sleuth is to do differential expression analysis.
+Currently, the main role of sleuth is to do differential expression analysis at the transcript level.
 Sleuth differs from most other differential expression tools by modeling the technical variance due to the transcript abundance estimation along with the biological variability between samples.
 Most methods only model the biological variability.

+To explain how to use __sleuth__ we provide an example based on the data in the "Cuffdiff2 paper":

+* [Differential analysis of gene regulation at transcript resolution with RNA-seq](http://www.nature.com/nbt/journal/v31/n1/full/nbt.2450.html)	by Cole Trapnell, David G Henderickson, Martin Savageau, Loyal Goff, John L Rinn and Lior Pachter, Nature Biotechnology __31__, 46--53 (2013).

+The human fibroblast RNA-Seq data for the paper is available on GEO at accession [GSE37704](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37704).
+The samples to be analyzed are the six samples LFB_scramble_hiseq_repA, LFB_scramble_hiseq_repB, LFB_scramble_hiseq_repC, LFB_HOXA1KD_hiseq_repA, LFB_HOXA1KD_hiseq_repA, and LFB_HOXA1KD_hiseq_repC.
+These are three biological replicates in each of two conditions (scramble and HoxA1 knockdown) that will be compared with __sleuth__.

 ## preliminaries

 Start up RStudio and navigate to `R` subdirectory in the directory we've been working in.